Real-time accessibility and screen reader analysis for AI coding assistants.

 From the project's GitHub README.

-Try it in your browser — no install needed: getspeakable.dev/tool
+Try it in your browser: getspeakable.dev/tool

 Screen reader output is heuristic and may differ from actual behavior.
 Speakable complements manual testing — it doesn't replace it.